strangehurst/PNML.jl/README.md

 Features that are not complete:
   - pnml high-level marking, inscription, condition
-    * pntd schemas
-	  - specialize where?
+    * pntd schemas- specialize where?
-	  - do not highjack tags, only use standard semantics
-	* parsing of sort, terms, declarations
 	* Symbolics support (is this where PnmlType is useful?)
   - toolspecific usage example